 Key Components of a Business Exit Strategy:

-• Transition Plan: Define how the transfer of ownership and leadership will occur.
+- Transition Plan: Define how the transfer of ownership and leadership will occur.
 Will you sell the business outright, gradually hand it over, or merge with another company?
-Will you continue to work in the company through the transistion or do you want to sell the company and have a relatively quick transition?
+Will you continue to work in the company through the transition or do you want to sell the company and have a relatively quick transition?

 Understanding Business Exit Strategy